s-h-a-d-o-w/alfc/README.md

 it can be resolved through running Resource Monitor as admin, finding what is connected to port 5522 and killing it.

-## Wishlist
+## Todo/Wishlist

 Contributions welcome, as always. 🙂

-- Make charge stop work.
-Based on `SmartManager.dll`, it's quite simple:
-`cwmi.CallMethod("ROOT\\WMI", "GB_WMIACPI_Set", "SetChargeStop", array);`
-Yet, `GetChargeStop` shows that the value set with `SetChargeStop` doesn't stick.
-Does that feature even work?
-I don't have the Control Center installed any more and don't want to install it again...
-On Linux, this might be possible [like so](https://askubuntu.com/a/1211506).
+- To support more recent node versions, the `nan` dependency in `os-version` would have to be upgraded.
+- Refactor styles so there aren't as many inline ones.
 - Make ramping up/down times configurable.
 - Prettier status UI.
 - Using RGB lighting to highlight caps/num lock.
 There's something [here](https://gitlab.com/wtwrp/aeroctl/-/tree/master/Samples/AeroCtl.Rgb.LockKeys) for the Gigabyte Aero that could potentially be reused.
-- Refactor styles so there aren't as many inline ones.
+(This should actually probably be a seperate little tool, like the Gigabyte-Aorus-Battery-Manager)
 - Make it possible to supply decent service Name and Description, especially on Windows, where it sticks out like a sore thumb.
 (Requires modifying `os-service`, since it currently uses the name one can supply also as the file name for Linux services, so spaces might be problematic.)
+- ~~Make charge stop work.
+Based on `SmartManager.dll`, it's quite simple:
+`cwmi.CallMethod("ROOT\\WMI", "GB_WMIACPI_Set", "SetChargeStop", array);`
+Yet, `GetChargeStop` shows that the value set with `SetChargeStop` doesn't stick.
+Does that feature even work?
+I don't have the Control Center installed any more and don't want to install it again...
+On Linux, this might be possible [like so](https://askubuntu.com/a/1211506).~~ (See [Gigabyte-Aorus-Battery-Manager](https://github.com/lxmoonlily/Gigabyte-Aorus-Battery-Manager).
+Leaving this for docs regarding how to do it on Linux.)